madisong/lakelandcol/README.md

 then it will give a solution of -2; it all depends on which zero is closer to the guess.

+Also, if the zero is complex (contains i), then your guess must also be complex, for a real guess is not close to a complex guess.

 I DO NOT ENDORSE OR SUPPORT USING THIS AS A CRUTCH IN MATH CLASS, IN FACT I DESPISE IT.
 SOLVE YOUR OWN PROBLEMS!
 ATTEMPT TO USE THIS PROGRRAM TO AID YOU IN MATHEMATICAL DISCOVERY.